gracecarrillo/course-in-a-box-java/modules/tutorial/_posts/2000-01-07-Update-the-appearance.md

 ---
-title: Update the appearance of the buttons and the TextView
+title: Update buttons and TextView appearance
 ---

-# Update the appearance of the buttons and the TextView
+# Update buttons and TextView appearance
 <br><br>

 Your app's layout is now basically complete, but its appearance can be improved with a few small changes.